christinegp/docs/concepts/challenges.md

 Challenges are a mechanism to engage members by challenging them to perform some interesting activities.

-Challenges are a type of program content and refer to [content guide](./content) to understand:

-* Challenge display
-* Challenge eligibility
-* Challenge lifecycle

 ## Challenge Types
 Stellar provides many challenge types.